 Knowing how to create the current date in Power Query is invaluable for your queries.
 Checking whether a date falls on today’s date, timestamping your refresh or generating a calendar that runs until today are just a couple of use cases.
 In this article, we will discuss how to create the current date, current UTC date, and location proof date in Power Query.

-Creating the Current Date
+Creating the Current Date in Power Query

 Today’s Date